nickksun/sfdc-cdc-aws/README.md

 # Use case:

-The Change Data Capture (CDC) occurred to any SFDC object needs to be replicated in DaaS platform.
+The Change Data Capture (CDC) occurred to any SFDC object needs to be replicated in data lake.

-The payload received from SFDC CDC event bus only contains changed fields, it is required to have the full record of the changed object to be received at DaaS side.
+The payload received from SFDC CDC event bus only contains changed fields, it is required to have the full record of the changed object to be received at lake side.

 The solution should provide functions include: